Irene Avaalaaqiaq Titkaalaaq

-Irene Avaalaaqiaq Titkaalaaq comes from a generation of artists who, after living a traditional life on the land, settled permanently in Qamani’tuaq (Baker Lake), Nunavut.
+Irene Avaalaaqiaq Tiktaalaaq (b.
+1941) comes from a generation of artists who, after living a traditional life on the land, settled permanently in Qamani’tuaq (Baker Lake), Nunavut.
 Her detailed drawings and brightly coloured wall-hangings often contain references to this heritage.

-Avaalaaqiaq began her artistic career by creating small sculptures and drawings during the 1960s.
-Eventually she joined the printmaking studio, not just creating her own images but also printing them herself.
+Avaalaaqiaq Tiktaalaaq began her artistic career by creating small sculptures and drawings during the 1960s.
+Eventually, she joined the local printmaking studio, not just to create her own images but also to print them herself.
 She is, however, best known for her unique style as a textile artist.
-Working with appliqué and embroidery, Avaalaaqiaq creates a world filled with spirits and transformations, often based on stories and legends that she heard from her Grandmother when she was younger.
+Working with appliqué and embroidery, Avaalaaqiaq Tiktaalaaq creates a world filled with spirits and transformations, often based on stories and legends passed on from her grandmother.

 For more detailed information, please contact Feheley Fine Arts